mercadopago/devsite-docs/guides/additional-content/security/oauth/pkce.en.md

 # PKCE

-The **PKCE** (Proof Key for Code Exchange) is a security protocol used with OAuth to protect against malicious code attacks during the exchange of authorization codes for an Access Token.
+The **PKCE** (Proof Key for Code Exchange) is a security protocol used with OAuth to protect against malicious code attacks during the exchange of authorization codes for an _Access token_.
 It adds an extra layer of security by generating a verifier that is transformed into a challenge to ensure that even if the authorization code is intercepted, it is not useful without the original verifier.

 In Mercado Pago, you can **enable PKCE verification** from the [Application details](/developers/en/docs/your-integrations/application-details) screen.
 This allows you to send an additional secret code to be used during the authorization process.